Remortgages

 Submit your application

-If you’re happy to proceed, we submit your application to the lender.
-You’ll provide documents to verify your income, ID, and address.
+If you’re happy to go ahead, the application is submitted to the lender.
+You’ll provide some documents to verify your income, ID, and address.

 1–2 days